you back to a different time and place. I got the idea to

 comedy

-troupe, Toad the Wet Sprocket became one of
+troupe, Toad the Wet Sprocket became one of the most successful alternative

-of the early '90s, boasting a contemporary
+rock bands of the early '90s, boasting a contemporary folk-pop sound that

-folk-pop sound that wielded enough melody
+wielded enough melody and

-R.E.M.-styled
+R.E.M.-styled jangle

-jangle to straddle both the modern rock and
+to straddle both the modern rock and adult contemporary markets.
+Singer

 Glen Phillips,